psterritt5/walkability/README.md

+**Please refer to 'convert-to-react' branch for most upto date code**

 # Walkability Navigator
 Walkable cities offer a multitude of benefits for both individuals and communities.
 By fostering a pedestrian-friendly environment, these cities contribute to various aspects of well-being, including physical and mental health, environmental sustainability, economic prosperity, social interaction, and safety.
 The emphasis on walkability enhances the overall quality of life for residents, creating a cohesive and thriving community.

 Walkability Navigator was created to help users navigate the stresses of moving to a new location.
 Users may enter the gps coordinates of a potential new apartment or home and will be delivered a walkability score to help them through their decision-making process.
 Additionally users may create an account and save their favorite options in a dashboard.

 ## Design
+**New Design:** Implements a client-server architecture.
+The client is built with JavaScript/React.js and utilizes the Material UI library for the reuse of open-source components.
+The server, written in Python using Flask, manages data fetching from the Google Maps API and evaluates walkability through separate data management and processor packages.
+User account data is stored in a MongoDB database, chosen for its flexible schema that allows easy feature additions and user information storage.

+Tech Stack: MongoDB, Flask, React

-Utilizes a 3-tier archictecture with the code split into the following packages: ui, datamanagement and processor.
+**Old Design:** Utilizes a 3-tier archictecture with the code split into the following packages: ui, datamanagement and processor.

 Fetches data from googlemaps api & evaluates the walkability of a location based on the location's proximity to amenities.

+Tech Stack: MongoDB, Flask

 ## Images of Site
 ### Homepage